vpriyanca/Unsupervised-Learning-Clustering/README.md

 ## Contributing
 Contributions to the ADL Clustering project are welcome.
 To contribute:
-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature-name).
+2. Create a new branch (git checkout -b feature-name).
-3.Commit your changes.
+3. Commit your changes.
-4.Open a pull request.
+4. Open a pull request.

 For significant changes, please open an issue to discuss the proposed modification.